-Apple designed the iPhone, iPad and iPod touch Camera Roll to only contain photos and videos you take with the device.
-The same holds true for default albums such as Favourites, Panoramas, Selfies, Screenshots and Videos.
+Apple designed the iPhone, iPad, and iPod touch Camera Roll (Recent in iOS 13 and above) to only contain photos and videos you take with the device.
+The same holds true for default albums such as Favourites, Panoramas, Selfies, Screenshots, and Videos.

 This is why it is not possible to add photos or videos from elsewhere directly to Camera Roll or its photo albums.

 This article provides an explanation and a couple of solutions for people who want to lose the shackles of Photo Library and its limitations and add photos to iPhone Camera Roll.

 - Copy photos from Photo Library to Camera Roll

 - How to add photos to iPhone Camera Roll directly